GreptimeTeam/docs/docs/enterprise/deployments/audit-logging.md

+---
+description: Guide to configuring audit logging in GreptimeDB Enterprise, including examples and configuration options to monitor and record database activities.
+---

 # Audit Logging

 Database audit logging is the process of recording the actions performed on the database.
 The audit logs help monitor